ansible-tmm/aiops-hub/README-AIOps.md

 > **Where does AIOps fit?**
 >
-> The industry is moving through three generations of IT automation: **task-based** automation (80% of current workloads — running known playbooks on a schedule or trigger), **event-driven** automation (15% — reacting to known conditions with pre-written rules), and **agent-driven** automation (5% and growing — handling novel situations with real-time contextual judgment).
+> The industry is moving through three generations of IT automation: **task-based** automation (running known playbooks on a schedule or trigger), **event-driven** automation (reacting to known conditions with pre-written rules), and **agent-driven** automation (handling novel situations with real-time contextual judgment).
+Most organizations today rely heavily on task-based automation, with event-driven adoption growing and agent-driven still emerging.
 AIOps with Ansible bridges event-driven and agent-driven by using AI to handle situations you *didn't* explicitly write rules for, without requiring a fully autonomous agent.

 - [Overview](#overview)
 - [Background](#background)